Louis J. Sebille: Medal of Honor action and death

-He was buried at Forest Home Cemetery in Forest Park, Chicago.
 Upon hearing reports of Sebille's death, commanders in Korea did not think highly of Sebille's act, likening it to a kamikaze action.
-In spite of reluctance, Lieutenant Donald Bolt, the squadron's assistant awards officer, forwarded a citation of the event to Washington D.C. where Sebille would be evaluated for the Medal of Honor.
+In spite of reluctance, Lieutenant Donald Bolt, the squadron's assistant awards officer, forwarded a citation of the event to Washington, D.C., where Sebille would be evaluated for the Medal of Honor.
 Shortly after the incident, both Bolt and Sebille's second-in-command, Captain Robert Howell, were killed in separate combat engagements.
 A short obituary for Sebille appeared in Time Magazine after his death.
 The United States Air Force Academy also created a memorial to Sebille in Harmon Hall, the academy's administration building.

 Awards and decorations

 Sebille's military decorations and awards include:

 Medal of Honor citation

 Sebille was posthumously presented the Medal of Honor in a ceremony at March Air Force Base in Riverside County, California, on August 24, 1951.
 Air Force Chief of Staff General Hoyt Vandenberg presented the medal for him to his widowed wife and their son, who was 19 months old at the time.
 The ceremony was also attended by his former wingman in Korea, Martin Johnson, who made a speech calling Sebille "a remarkable friend, a fine commander and a very brave man."

 Sebille was the first person in the U.S. Air Force to be awarded the Medal of Honor since the branch's beginning in 1947, and the 31st MOH recipient of the Korea War.
 The four U.S. Air Force members including Sebrille who received the medal in that war were pilots who were killed in action.
 They were the only USAF members to receive the Army version of the medal (the Air Force version was first awarded during the Vietnam War).

 His Medal of Honor citation reads: